-Energy regulator Ofgem has found that micro businesses pay on average 80% more than those on negotaited deals.
-Ofgem estimates that around 10% of micro businesses are currently on deemed contracts.
+Energy regulator Ofgem has found that micro businesses pay on average 80% more than those on negotiated deals.
+Ofgem estimates that around 10% of micro-businesses are currently on deemed contracts.

-If you’re business is paying deemed rates, it’s important to compare energy prices as soon as possible.
+If your business is paying deemed rates, it’s important to compare energy prices as soon as possible.
 Your business can make significant savings by switching to a new energy tariff.

 How can my business avoid being rolled over?